 Smartwatches aren’t like smartphones.
 They don’t consume much data at all, even those with 4G LTE Support.
 However, that can depend on how much you use the device and the apps you’re using most.

 As said before, with a standalone smartwatch, you don’t need your phone to connect to the internet.
-You can use it independently, and the best part is, you can stream video or music streak through services like Spotify, YouTube, Deezer, and other services that require data.
+You can use it independently, and the best part is, that you can stream video or music streak through services like Spotify, YouTube, Deezer, and other services that require data.

 However, these services might consume your smartwatch data plan quite fast.
 So, the answer to this question highly depends on your usage.